Sign up for my Newsletter about The Future of Manufacturing here.

 What I have written above lead me to the question: which are some of the most interesting opportunities in the industrial sector?
 In the following, you will find an overview of some companies in the industrial sector that I was looking at for P9 and for general interest in the field.
 It is by no means a complete landscape.
 If you feel that your company should be included, please reach out here.

-- Prototyping / Finding Supply: rapid prototyping with the help of 3D printing, platforms to find suitable suppliers and vertically integrated factories such as Plethora.
+- MaaS / 3D printing: rapid prototyping with the help of 3D printing, platforms to find suitable suppliers, Manufacturing-as-a-service, and vertically integrated factories.

 - IoT / Middleware: get data from machines, connect offline devices with online services.
 Connected devices that are able to collect and share data that can be used for real-time monitoring or further analysis.

 - Shopfloor Guidance / Apps: enhance work instructions for complex processes, process security and to ensure the quality of production.
-Often focus on smartphone, tablet and modular workstations.
+Often focus on smartphones, tablets, and modular workstations.

 - Wearables: touch interfaces are ubiquitous in B2C and people are used to personal devices.
 This trend is recognizable in the industrial world.